corona-warn-app/cwa-website/README.md

 You need the Node.js 18 (Active LTS) version of [Node.js](https://nodejs.org/en/) (which includes npm) to build the website.

+In case you use a Mac computer with Apple Silicon, make sure that [Rosetta](https://support.apple.com/en-us/HT211861) is installed.

 ### Getting started

 Clone the repository and ensure you have the requirements (from above) installed.
 To build and display the website in a web browser, switch to the `cwa-website` base directory and execute the commands: